guidorice/devblog/src/pages/points-within-polygons/index.md

 tough as C / C++.
 The beauty of the Rust developer experience is in how the compiler (rustc), package manager (cargo), and linter (clippy) all combine to make a consistent environment that is always pushing you forward and helping you write better code.
 It is really a joy to use.
-Yes, sometimes you have to battle (I prefer to think of it as "dance") with the borrow checker and solve puzzles about ownership vs references.
+Yes, sometimes you have to "battle" (I prefer to think of it as "dance") with the borrow checker and solve puzzles about ownership vs references.
 Sometimes it is maddening.
-But in the end, once something compiles, you will have a great degree of confidence that it is going to do exactly what you expect it to, and do it efficiently.
+But in the end, once something compiles, you will have a great degree of confidence that your code is going to do exactly what you expect it to, and do it efficiently.

 I intend to show in this article that it is possible for a Rust beginner to: